 For bathroom or kitchen mold on tiles or walls, you’ll need a medium-sized brush and a small brush for any crevices and grout, like an old toothbrush.
 A mixture of up to one cup of chlorine bleach in one gallon of water seems to do the trick.
 A small spray bottle works quite well in hard to reach areas.
 Wear gloves as you scrub the moldy areas with this cocktail.
 For persistent stains or more natural solutions, you can also try undiluted vinegar or one cup of borax with one gallon water, rinsing with water and brushing clean.

 For upholstery, rugs and mattresses, try to clean using as little water as possible with an upholstery or rug shampoo.
 Wipe with a damp cloth and let it dry in the sun if you can, or use a fan to help the process and prevent re-growth.
 Once completely dry, the musty odor should go away.
 You can also use a fungicide spray on most surfaces to help prevent regrowth.

 Leave it to the Professionals

 As with many things, it’s often best to leave stain fighting to the professionals.
-HouseMaids can rescue your home or office from mold stains as part of a weekly or bi-weekly service, deep cleaning, to restore a home to its original sparkly state after a move out, or to make sure a new home is up to standard at move in.
+HouseMaids can rescue your home from mold stains as part of a weekly or bi-weekly service, deep cleaning, to restore a home to its original sparkly state after a move out, or to make sure a new home is up to standard at move in.